I have a Mystery Weed. Well, I used to have one.

 This is a native plant to North America and gets its name from supposedly being one of the first plants to grow after a fire has burned out an area.
 Burnweed or fireweed is a medicinal plant and “the whole plant is medicinal” according to Henriette’s Herbal Homepage.
 You can read more about it on her page.

-And if you should be interested in a book about edible plants, this one may be of interest to you.
-It is called A Field Guide to Edible Wild Plants Eastern and Central North America.
+And if you should be interested in books about edible plants, these may be of interest to you.

-Here are some other weed identification books:Weeds: Friend or Foe?
+Here are some weed identification books:Weeds: Friend or Foe?

 Weeds (A Golden Guide from St. Martin’s Press)